ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 directory that is named src (see figure below).

 ![directorystructure](https://cloud.githubusercontent.com/assets/19173079/24822675/86a7084a-1bbc-11e7-9567-4fc6cea7a939.jpg)
+{: caption="Figure 17.
+Source code structure for your app" caption-side="top"}

 **Tip**: The repo you cloned in earlier contains a directory named COS-WebGalleryEnd.
 Viewing the source code in your preferred editor